-- Presides at all meetings of the Board at which the Chairman is not present, including executive sessions of the non-management directors.
+- Presides at all meetings of the Board, including executive sessions of the non-management directors.

-- Has the authority to call meetings of the non-management directors.
+- Has the authority to call meetings of the Board and of the non-management directors.

-- Serves as a liaison between the Chairman and/or Chief Executive Officer and the independent directors and facilitates communications between other members of the Board and the Chairman and/or Chief Executive Officer.
-Any director is free to communicate directly with the Chairman and/or Chief Executive Officer.
-The lead director’s role is to attempt to improve such communications if they are not entirely satisfactory.
+- Serves as a liaison between the Chief Executive Officer and the independent directors and facilitates communications between other members of the Board and the Chief Executive Officer.
+Any director is free to communicate directly with the Chief Executive Officer.
+The Chairman’s role is to attempt to improve such communications if they are not entirely satisfactory.

-- Works with the Chairman and/or Chief Executive Officer in the preparation of, and approves, Board meeting agendas and schedules and the information to be provided to the Board.
+- Works with the Secretary of the Company and/or Chief Executive Officer in the preparation of, and approves, Board meeting agendas and schedules and the information to be provided to the Board.

 - Chairs the annual review of the performance of the Chief Executive Officer.

-- Otherwise consults with the Chairman and/or Chief Executive Officer on matters relating to corporate governance and Board performance.
+- Otherwise consults with the Chief Executive Officer on matters relating to corporate governance and Board performance.